Wednesday 8 March 2017

 RCM Named Top Conservatoire for Performing Arts in the UK for Second Consecutive Year

-The Royal College of Music has been named the top institution for Performing Arts in the United Kingdom in the 2017 QS World University Rankings.
+The Royal College of Music has been named the top institution for Performing Arts in the United Kingdom and Europe in the 2017 QS World University Rankings.
 The RCM is also ranked second across all Performing Arts institutions worldwide, moving up one place in the league table from last year.

 The prestigious league table places the Royal College of Music as the top institution for Performing Arts in the UK, followed by the Royal Conservatoire of Scotland, the Royal Academy of Music, the University of Cambridge and the University of Oxford.